craftingcity/The-Known-World/MAIN/Nations/Lands of the Great White Flame/The Church of the White Flame.md

 ---
-aliases: [Church of Flame, The Church of the White Flame]
+aliases: [Church of Flame, The Church of the White Flame, White Church]
 tags: gwf, nation_page
 ---